Class Schedule

 • Relief of foreign-body airway obstruction (choking) for adults, children, and infants

-Heartsaver CPR AED teaches participants how to perform CPR, and use an automated external defibrillator (AED) safely and effectively.
+Heartsaver® CPR AED teaches participants to perform CPR and use an automated external defibrillator (AED) safely and effectively.
 Based on the latest American Heart Association Guidelines for CPR and Emergency Cardiovascular Care (ECC).

-The Heartsaver CPR AED Course is designed for anyone with little or no medical training who needs an OSHA-compliant course completion card for CPR training—or anyone who simply wants to be ready to respond in an emergency.
+The Heartsaver First Aid CPR AED Course is designed for anyone with little or no medical training who needs an OSHA-compliant course completion card—or anyone who simply wants to be ready to respond in an emergency.
+Please contact your employer to ensure that you are selecting the correct course.

 • Signs of a Heart Attack or Stroke